jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 * :ref:`what is True and False in Python<what are booleans?>`
 * :ref:`how to write programs that make decisions<truth table>`
 * :ref:`how to make a calculator<how to make a calculator>`
-* :ref:`how to make a Python Test Driven Development environment automatically<how to make a Python test driven development environment 2>`
+* :ref:`how to make a Python Test Driven Development environment automatically<how to make a Python Test Driven Development environment 2>`
 * :ref:`how to test that an Exception is raised with assertRaises<how to test that an Exception is raised>`
 * :ref:`how to handle Exceptions in programs with try...except...else<how to handle Exceptions (Errors) in programs>`